 Many cities in developed countries have a high enough density of demand to support urban transit infrastructure.
 This is not always the case in developing countries, especially in Africa, where urban structure is fragmented, and firms and households are dispersed.
 Fragmented urban development disconnects workers from jobs preventing the emergence of sustainable mobility options.

+In Nairobi, Kenya, 42% of the population walk to work.
+They can only access 11% of jobs and even the further 28% who take minibuses are only able to access 20% of jobs.
 As a result of this fragmented urban form, Nairobi does not have an integrated labour market.
 Instead, it functions like a city with multiple small villages.

 The fragmented urban form and the preponderance of informal sector jobs in Cape Town, South Africa have made mass transit ineffective when it comes to connecting to labour markets.
 The Central Business District has become the transfer point for peripheral dwellers to connect to job opportunities on another spoke in the public transport network.
 The hub-and-spoke public transport network provides inconvenient connections, especially to the poor workers commuting from the periphery.